Stade Nungesser

 Stade Nungesser was a multi-use stadium in Valenciennes, France.
-It is currently used mostly for football matches and was the home stadium of Valenciennes FC through the 2010–11 season.
-The stadium is able to hold 16,457 people and was built in 1930.
-It was replaced as VAFC's main ground by the Stade du Hainaut in July 2011.
+It was used mostly for football matches and was the home stadium of Valenciennes FC through the 2010–11 season.
+The stadium was able to hold 16,457 people and was built in 1930.
 The stadium is named after the ace pilot Charles Nungesser, who was born in Valenciennes.
+It was replaced as VAFC's main ground by the adjacent new Stade du Hainaut in July 2011.
+The stadium was subsequently demolished.